 With the addition of these features like Buy buttons or Star rating, Google is inoperative to solve the real issue.
 And, none of the Google’s online shopping features helped them to stay ahead of Amazon Prime.
 Thus, Google hates Amazon Prime.

 Forrester Research found that, in 2012 Google was drawing 13% of online shoppers in U.S, and it’s 22% as per BloomReach study.
-Now, this visibility is shrinking as Amazon has been focused on driving new Prime subscribers.
+Now, these visibility is shrinking as Amazon has been focused on driving new Prime subscribers.

 By 2020, almost half of the American households subscribes to Amazon, predicted by the analyst, Ben Schachter.